PrestaShop vs Shopify: Compare E-commerce Platforms

 Customer support

 PrestaShop and Shopify provide support through live chat and email.
-Both also provide telephone support but Shopify’s is included and PrestaShop’s comes with a fee.
+Both also offer telephone support but Shopify’s is included and PrestaShop’s comes with a fee.

 They both have community support online.
 PrestaShop’s community is often full of technically minded people, who have developed themes, add-ons, and modules.
 Shopify’s support is 24/7 and they pride themselves on having some of the best support in the industry.